Discover coronavirus public engagement resources from the BSI

 Informative infographics explaining the different types of COVID-19 tests, how they work and what they can tell us.

 Below you will also find a variety of other coronavirus public engagement resources for all ages and abilities.
-If you have any recommendations for more great engaging tools please contact our Public Engagement Officer, Erika Aquino, or tag us @britsocimm.
+If you have any recommendations for more great engaging tools please contact our Public Engagement Manager, Erika Aquino, or tag us @britsocimm.